leongxingyu/tp/docs/team/_EdmundTangg.md

 A unique Product ID (PID) is assigned to it as well.

 Justification:
-This feature is the core of the application.
+This is the core feature of the application.
-A user needs to be able to add a product in into the application before any further commands can run.
+A user needs to be able to add a product into the application before any further commands can run.

 <br/>

 **2. Find command Feature** [#52](https://github.com/AY2324S2-CS2113T-T09-3/tp/pull/52)